-Schedule: At least two training events will be observed between time of crew assignment and launch.
+Example Schedule based on 180-day ISS mission: At least two training events will be observed between time of crew assignment and launch.

 6.7 Nutrition

 6.7.1 Vitamin D Testing and Treatment Protocol

 [6037] Requirement: Crewmembers shall be evaluated and treated prior to a long-duration mission.
 The timing of the testing will be at the discretion of the Crew Surgeon.
 The optimal/desired range for 25-OH Vitamin D is 35-90 ng/ml.
 The recommended maintenance dose of Vitamin D3 is 1,000 I.U. daily or 5000 I.U. once a week.